djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+18 Mar 2013 | Writing a new book.
+Listening to Freelance Whales.
+Come find me on new.myspace.com and let me hear what you're diggin' on right now.

 17 Mar 2013 | Working on personal publishing platform (dev from ground, up).
 Starting apartment interviews.

 16 Mar 2013 | Long, fun and exhausting day.
 Ended in about 8 hands of Uno.
 I won 5 of the 8.
 And we all left the table still friendly.